 Shaped like a shell, the piazza contains architectural gems like the Torre del Mangia tower from which you can get a spectacular view of Siena, the Fonte Gaia (Fountain of the World) which was previously used to bring water into the city centre and Palazzo Public, a former palace transformed into the seat of government.

 You might recognise the piazza from the James Bond movie, Quantum of Solace which featured a Palio race.
 The Palio de Siena is a horse race where ten riders riding bareback and representing ten of the 17 wards in Siena vie for the drappellone (banner), which the locals call “the rag”.
 Amazing that this very popular race which takes place in the summer on July 2 and August 16th yearly only lasts about 75 seconds!
 But hey.. .bragging rights for a year.
+Check out this awesome list of other movies with Italy settings. (so many awesome ones, like Come, September).

 7) Truffles are in season